spruceid/ssx/documentation/reference/ssx-server/ssx-server.ssxserver.session.md

 ## SSXServer.session property

-session is a configured instance of express-session middleware
+Session is a configured instance of express-session middleware.

 <b>Signature:</b>